International students add diversity and varied perspectives to USD programs

 International students currently in the U.S. on an F-1 or M-1 student visa are not eligible to pursue an online degree, per U.S. immigration regulations.

+If you are an Indian student interested in studying online with USD, see our USD Online in India admission information here.
 If you are an international applicant, it is recommended that you begin the application process up to three months before the application deadline.
 In addition to the standard admission requirements, you may also be required to submit the following items for acceptance to the program:

 English Proficiency Examination Scores